 Wearing a medical ID bracelet or necklace can greatly help first-time responders during an emergency.
 However, it needs to contain all the critical information to do that.

 Make sure the engraving is legible enough and precise to understand.
 Here are some of the vital information to engrave on the autism medical ID:

 - Wearer’s name – preferably, this should be the wearer’s name and would most likely respond to.
 The name will tell the first responders how to address the autistic person.

 - Diagnosis – include information about the condition or special consideration, if there is any (for example, if the autistic person is Aspergian or non-verbal)

 - Other medical conditions – any other health condition, whether or not autism related, such as seizures or epilepsy.

 - Any medications that the person is taking

 - Emergency contact numbers

-As we could see, it’s a good idea to equip autistic children with a medical alert system.
-If something happens, the parents will be able to locate their child much faster.
-It will also give them peace of mind that whoever is taking care of it has all the information needed.
+As we can see, it’s a good idea to equip autistic children with a medical alert system.
+If something happens, the parents can locate their child much faster.
+It will also give them peace of mind that whoever takes care of it has all the information needed.